joaospinto/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Our preprocessing pipeline consists of two simple steps:
 1) applying [histogram equalization](http://docs.opencv.org/2.4/doc/tutorials/imgproc/histograms/histogram_equalization/histogram_equalization.html) to the images in all datasets, partly solving contrast issues occurring in some images;
-2) normalizing the pixel values, by centering them around their mean (measured with respect to the validation set), and by correcting their standard deviation (so that it be equal `1.0` in the validation set).
+2) normalizing the pixel values, by centering them around their mean (measured with respect to the validation set), and by correcting their standard deviation (so that it be equal to `1.0` in the validation set).

 Note that it would have been a poor design choice to use, for example, the mean and standard deviation of each specific image to do the normalization, since this would make the inputs of the neural network context-specific (e.g. the same red color could take two very distinct values in separate images).